kamil0006/passwordManagerV2/README.md

 # Password Manager

+> ⚠️ **Status: Work in Progress** - This application is currently under active development and is not yet feature-complete.
+Some features may be incomplete or subject to change.

 Offline-first password manager built with Electron + React.
 Data is stored locally in SQLite with per-entry encryption.

 ## Features